MarkNaeem/move_base_sequence/README.md

 Note that if you're using the binaries release as mentioned in the installing section, the missing dependencies will be installed automatically.

-A guide on how to get the ROS distro that's compatible with your system:<br>[Ubuntu install of ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu)<br> [Ubuntu install of ROS Noetic](http://wiki.ros.org/noetic/Installation/Ubuntu)
+A guide on how to get the ROS distro that's compatible with your system:<br> [Ubuntu install of ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu)<br>[Ubuntu install of ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu)<br> [Ubuntu install of ROS Noetic](http://wiki.ros.org/noetic/Installation/Ubuntu)

 ## Installing
 ### ROS Distribution
-The package is to be released in ROS Kinetic, Melodic, and Noetic distributions.
-ROS2 will be the next step.
+The package is released as binaries for ROS Kinetic/Melodic/Noetic:<br>
+`sudo apt-get install ros$ROS_DISTRO-move-base-sequence`

 ### Build from source
 To install the package,clone this repo `git clone https://github.com/MarkNaeem/move_base_sequence.git` in your catkin workspace, which is usually `~/catkin_ws`, and build the package using `catkin_make --pkg move_base_sequence`, or by just using `catkin_make` to build the whole workspace.